topicusonderwijs/otel-collector-distributions/distributions/otelcol-cloudflare/README.md

 # OpenTelemetry Collector Cloudflare Logs Distro

-This distributions contains all the
+This distributions contains all the components